-(1) Exams will not be returned to the student but can be reviewed during office hours or by appointment.
+- (1) Exams #1 and #2 will be returned to the student and a correction will be presented during the next class.
+Exam #3 will not be returned to the student but can be reviewed during office hours or by appointment.
 Marks will be posted on Moodle not less than one week after exams are taken.
-An answer key for the exam will also be posted on Blackboard.
-After reviewing the key and your notes, if you feel that you were marked unfairly or that marks were missed on your exam, please prepare a short statement explaining the problem.
-The question will then be re-graded and marks adjusted (up or down as is warranted) at the instructor's discretion.

-(2) No accommodation will be made for poor performance on exams.
-Additional work will not be assigned for those who wish to improve their grades.

-(3) Students can write missed exams only on two conditions:

-- a) They must notify the Psychology main office (403-329-2235) or the instructor (jeanbaptiste.leca@uleth.ca) BEFORE the exam - b) They must provide an appropriate documentation (i.e. a medical certificate).
-Nonmedical reasons for missed exams (e.g. a death in the family) must also be supported with appropriate documentation.
+If you feel that you were marked unfairly or that marks were missed on your exam, please prepare a short statement explaining the problem.
+The question will then be re-graded and marks adjusted (up or down as is warranted) at the instructor's discretion. - (2) No accommodation will be made for poor performance on exams.
+Additional work will not be assigned for those who wish to improve their grades. - (3) Students can write missed exams only on two conditions: - a) They must notify the Psychology main office (403-329-2235) or the instructor (jeanbaptiste.leca@uleth.ca) BEFORE the exam - b) They must provide an appropriate documentation (i.e. a medical certificate).
+Non-medical reasons for missed exams (e.g. a death in the family) must also be supported with appropriate documentation.